WooPayments provides your store with Apple Pay, which makes it easier for customers to checkout using Touch ID or Face ID on Apple devices.

 If you’ve ruled out all of those potential issues, that may mean that WooPayments was unable to verify your domain with Apple.
 See the section below for some background and potential fixes.

-apple-developer-merchantid-domain-association file under your domain root, for example:
+apple-developer-merchantid-domain-association file under your domain root.

 If the button still does not show up, check the error logs under WooCommerce > Status > Logs and see if there are domain registration related errors.
 If you see an error, it may be that the